nais/handbook/docs/nais-system/nais-day.md

-# A NAIS day
+# A Nais day

-Every Tuesday in the first week of the cooldown period is a NAIS day.
+Every Tuesday in the first week of the cooldown period is a Nais day.

 On this particular Tuesday, those who can attend meet in person at the office.